sonatype-nexus-community/nexus-webhook-publish/README.md

 - Install npm (likely version 4, as there is a bug in 5 currently that prevents publishing tarballs)
 - Login on npm using `npm login` as the user that you will be publishing to npm as

 Now Nexus Repository Manager should send a webhook over to this service.
 If the event is for an npm component (what we refer to new packages as), it will shell out to npm and publish it.
+Assumedly if you wanted to limit this just to a specific repo, some code can be added to do that by checking c.RepositoryName in one of the functions where component is being used.

 ## The Fine Print